pipulate/levinix/README.md

 Once you have successfully run `nix develop` and activated the development environment defined in `flake.nix`, you can start using JupyterLab with ease.
-Here’s what to do next:
+Here's what to do next:

 ### Starting JupyterLab